stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 License: BSD 2-Clause

-# OPEN QUESTIONS
+## OPEN QUESTIONS

 <!-- todo: remove section before merge -->

 - [ ] Should a global single `window.` object be used, or should provider discovery be handled complely differently?
-- [ ] Rename `stx_transferFt` to include SIP010 somewhere?
 - [ ] Should listeners have params? (e.g. txid for tx mined event)

-# Abstract
+## Abstract

 This SIP proposes common RPC methods to use for the Stacks blockchain's "Connect" and "Auth" systems.
 The goal is to replace the current Connect interface, primarily used by web applications to connect with browser extensions and mobile apps with a more straightforward protocol.
 This proposal's goal is to standardize JSON compatible interfaces for use with wallet interfaces.

-# Motivation
+## Motivation

 The current Connect system, which has existed for several years, is primarily utilized by web applications for interfacing with wallets.
-However, many aspects of the existing "Connect" and "Auth" libraries are no longer required, leading to unnecessary complexity (e.g., wrapping RPC payloads in jsontokens) and brittleness (e.g., undefined serialization for non-JSON compatible data structures) in wallet connectivity.
+However, many aspects of the existing "Connect" and "Auth" libraries are no longer required, leading to unnecessary complexity (e.g., wrapping RPC payloads in jsontokens) and lack of clear definitions (e.g., undefined serialization for non-JSON compatible data structures) in wallet connectivity.

 Recent attempts to standardize the interface (https://github.com/stacksgov/sips/pull/59, https://github.com/stacksgov/sips/issues/117) have sparked valuable discussions but have not culminated in a ratified standard, largely due to the stable state of the existing system.
 This SIP aims to address these issues by adopting the WBIPs standards, which offer a more suitable RPC-style interface for modern web applications.